amir-arad/resha/README.md

  - run `npm test` to build and test the code in both nodejs and browser

 how to debug (browser):
- - run `npm start` to run a development server
+ - run `npm start:test` to run a tests server
  - open `http://localhost:8080/` to run live browser tests that will update while you change the source code

+ or:

+ - run `npm start:dev` to run a develompent server
+  - open `http://localhost:8080/` to run live browser game that will update while you change the source code
+  - open `http://localhost:8080/test` to run live browser tests that will update while you change the source code

+ or:

+ - run `npm start` to run a production server
+  - open `http://localhost:8080/` to run browser game